NavInfoNC/json-script/docs/format.rst

             costModel : CostModel   // as value.
 It will be stored as int in JSON }

-      The following JSON document comply with the JSS:
+      The following JSON document complies with the JSS:

       .. code-block:: js